oneapi-src/level-zero-spec/scripts/core/PROG.md

 ```

 ${"##"} <a name="evnt">Events</a>
-An event is used as fine-grain host-to-device, device-to-host or device-to-device waits and signals from within a command list.
+An event is used to communicate fine-grain host-to-device, device-to-host or device-to-device dependencies from within a command list.
-- An event can be __either__:
+- An event can be:
+  + signaled from within a device's command list and waited upon within the same command list
-  + signaled from within a device's command list (e.g. between execution of kernels) and waited upon from the host, another command queue or another device, **or**
+  + signaled from within a device's command list and waited upon from the host, another command queue or another device
   + signaled from the host, and waited upon from within a device's command list.
 - An event only has two states: not signaled and signaled.
 - An event can be reset from the Host or device.
-- An event can be appended into any command list from the same device.
-- An event cannot be signaled and waited upon in the same command list or command queue.
 - An event can be appended into multiple command lists simultaneously.
-- An event can be shared across processes.
+- An event can be shared across devices and processes.
-- An event can be an explicit execution and/or memory barrier; which should be used sparingly to avoid device underutilization.
+- An event can invoke an execution and/or memory barrier; which should be used sparingly to avoid device underutilization.
 - There are no protections against events causing deadlocks, such as circular waits scenarios.
   + These problems are left to the application to avoid.
 - An event intended to be signaled by the host, another command queue or another device after command list submission to a command queue may prevent
   subsequent forward progress within the command queue itself.
   + This can create create bubbles in the pipeline or deadlock situations if not correctly scheduled.

-Events are generic synchronization primitives that can be used across many different usage-models, includes those of fences and semaphores.
-However, this generality comes with some cost in efficiency.

-Events do **not** represent intra-command list dependencies between programs.

-Events are created from a pool of events that all share the same properties.
+An event pool is used for creation of individual events:
-- An event pool reduces the cost of creating multiple events byt allowing underlying device allocations to be shared
+- An event pool reduces the cost of creating multiple events by allowing underlying device allocations to be shared by events with the same properties
-- An event pool can be shared via IPC, rather than sharing each individual event
+- An event pool can be shared via IPC; allowing sharing blocks of events rather than sharing each individual event

 The following diagram illustrates an example of events:
 ![Event](../images/core_event.png?raw=true)